On an analogue of BRK-type sets in finite fields: Introduction

 \begin{definition} Let $S \subset \F_q^n$ and $\ell \geq 2$.
 Suppose that there exist homogeneous polynomials $h_1, \dots, h_{n-d} \in \F_q[x_1, \dots, x_{d}]$ of degree $\ell$, so that for every $\rho = (\rho_1, \dots, \rho_{n-d}) \in \F_q^{n-d}$, there exist $a_\rho \in \F_q^n$ and $\{g_{\rho,i}\}_{i=1}^{n-d} \subset \F_q[x_1, \dots, x_{d}]$, with each $g_{\rho, i} \in \mathcal{P}_{h_i}$, such that

 Then we say that $S$ is an $(n,d)$-BRK-type set of degree $\ell$. \end{definition}

 An $(n,d)$-BRK-type set of degree $\ell$ encodes an $(n-d)$-parameter family of $d$-dimensional sets.
 These sets are parametrized by a $(n-d)$-dimensional dilation factor, and are determined by polynomials which have a common highest homogeneous part of degree $\ell$ in each coordinate.
-In particular, $(n, 1)$-BRK-type sets contain a $(n-1)$-dimensional family of algebraic curves, and $(n, n-1)$-BRK-type sets contain a one-dimensional family of hypersurfaces.
-Note that this is distinct from Definition \ref{BRK-type-1} in the case $(n, n-1)$: here, the coordinates that parametrize the subset are not multiplied by the dilation factor.
+In particular, $(n, 1)$-BRK-type sets contain an $(n-1)$-dimensional family of algebraic curves, and $(n, n-1)$-BRK-type sets contain a one-dimensional family of hypersurfaces.

+We briefly discuss two simple examples to illustrate both cases.
+First, $(n, 1)$-BRK-type sets of degree $1$ contain lines in each direction $a \in \{(1, \dots, 1, \rho_1, \dots, \rho_{n-d}): \rho \in \F_q^d\} \subset \F_q^n$.
+This is similar to the definition of a Kakeya set, but we require only a subset of line directions to appear within the set.
+Any Kakeya set in $\F_q^n$, then, must contain an $(n,1)$-BRK-type set of degree $1$.
+Second, after a reparametrization, $(n, n-1)$-BRK-type sets of degree $\ell=2$ coincide with BRK-type sets of degree $\ell=2$ as in Definition 1.1.
+Then the set described below Definition 1.1, which contains every possible dilation of an $(n-1)$-dimensional paraboloid, is an example of an $(n, n-1)$-BRK-type set of degree $2$.
+Note that Definition 1.1 is generally distinct from Definition 1.2 in the case $(n, n-1)$: in Definition 1.2, the coordinates that parametrize the subset are not multiplied by the dilation factor.
+The definitions are thus the same, up to reparametrization, only in the case $\ell = 2$.

 When $1 < d < n-1$, one may interpret the constituent subsets geometrically by considering their projections onto subsets of their coordinates.
 As an example, we consider the case where each $g_{i, \rho}(t)$ is equal to $h_i(t)$, with $d = \ell =2$, $n=4$, $h_1(t) = t_1^2$, and $h_2(t) = t_2^2$.
 Defining $\pi_{ij}(x) = (x_i, x_j)$, by construction $\pi_{13}(S)$ and $\pi_{24}(S)$ each contain a parabola of every aperture.